solid-js/typescript-npm-starter/README.md

 # Typescript NPM Starter

-A lite starter for NPM libraries with Typescript sources, integrated unit test, Git hooks, Markdown documentation.
+Smart starter for NPM libraries with Typescript sources, integrated unit test, Git hooks and Markdown documentation.

 # Features

 ## Typescript First

-TODO
+Create solid libraries with Typescript as source, exported automatically as Javascript modules with Typescript definitions.
+No Typescript files are push to NPM, to keep pure Javascript pipeline with opt-in Typescript features for developers using your library.

 ## For Open-Source projects